Covariant form factors for spin-1 particles: Electromagnetic form factors and results

-In summary, in the present work, we use the plus and minus components of the electromagnetic current to study the covariant electromagnetic form factors for spin-1 particles, and, the related electromagnetic form factors for, charge, magnetic and quadrupole; verifying that in the case of the Light-front formalism, so that not have the rotational invariance break, not only at the elements of the electromagnetic current, but in the electromagnetic form factors.
-When we use the Light-front approach, we have to add the non-valence terms, or zero modes.
-It is under consideration to use the full vertex \cite{deMelo1997}, as well other spin one particles, such as the kaon star and the deuteron.
+In summary, this work employs the plus ($J^+$) and minus ($J^-$) components of the electromagnetic current to investigate the covariant electromagnetic form factors of spin-1 particles.
+We also analyze the related electromagnetic properties: charge ($Q$), magnetic dipole moment ($\mu$), and electric quadrupole moment ($Q_{el}$).
+Our analysis reveals that within the light-front formalism, to maintain rotational invariance, it is essential to include nonvalence (or zero-mode) contributions to the matrix elements of the electromagnetic current.
+This inclusion is necessary not only for the current components themselves but also for the resulting electromagnetic form factors, thereby restoring covariance.
+We are currently considering the use of the full vertex $\Gamma^\mu$ \cite{deMelo1997} for both the plus and minus components of the electromagnetic current, aiming to separately analyze the contribution of each component to the complete vertex structure.

-This work was supported in part by the Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico~(CNPq), Process, No.307131/2020-3, , and Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo~(FAPESP), No.2019/02923-5, and was also part of the projects, Instituto Nacional de Ci\^{e}ncia e Tecnologia-Nuclear Physics and Applications~(INCT-FNA), Brazil, Process No.464898/2014-5, and FAPESP Tem\'{a}tico, Brazil, thematic projects, No. 2013/26258-4 and No. 2017/05660-0.
+I thank Douglas A. Antonio for his careful reading of the manuscript.
+This work was supported in part by the Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico~(CNPq), Brazil.
+Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo (FAPESP), Brazil, No.2023/09539-1, and was also part of the projects, Instituto Nacional de Ci\^{e}ncia e Tecnologia-Nuclear Physics and Applications~(INCT-FNA,MCTI), Brazil, Process No. 408419/2024-5, and CNPq, CAPES and FAPERJ; and FAPESP, Brazil, thematic project, No. 2024/17816-8.